ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 You can delete a plan or multiple plans within a policy.
 When you delete a backup policy, you also delete all the plans that are associated with it.

 When you delete a backup policy, it no longer creates new backups.
-However, the existing backups that it created remain intact as their life cycle is independent from the policy.
+However, the existing backups that it created remain intact as their lifecycle is independent from the policy.
 Existing backups are retained until their expiration date.

 ### Deleting a backup plan in the UI
 {: #backup-delete-plan}